open-telemetry/opentelemetry.io/content/en/blog/2022/gc-election-results.md

 Sharma](https://github.com/alolita), [Daniel Dyla](https://github.com/dyladan),
 and [Morgan McLean](https://github.com/mtwo) on their re-election!
 They will be joined by long-time contributor and maintainer of OpenTelemetry Java Instrumentation [Trask Stalnaker](https://github.com/trask)!
-They will all serve a two-year term.
+All will serve a two-year term.

 We'd like to thank everyone who participated -- candidates, voters, and the